DeClercqJan/React-Netflix-APP/README.md

 ## basic idea

-- get popular movies on first-load.
-Get details of movie.
+- get movies now-playing on first-load.
+Get trailer/details of movie.
 Or search other movie and get details one step later
 - BeCode React JavaScript challenge

 ## implementation